13078326j/Tut12-Group2/Report.md

 5. When dealing with a customer, relationship managers must have knowledge about all the holiday packages thats on sale
 6. Relationship managers must be persuasive so that they can sell more holiday packages and earn the customer's trust
 7. Assume that the initial 10 minute profile questionnaire for relationship managers is adequate enough for a strong base
+8. The develoment of the software is outsource to external company
 #### Point Of View Statements
 1. User: Customers enquiring about holiday packages
    Need: To engage with Relationship Managers that are knowledgeable in desired package